GhostActive/pymp-my-coding-skills/mastering-python.md

-# Mastering Python
+# Mastering Python: A Quick Guide

 > **Note:** This guide is kept short and simple containing only essentials, which reference the actual content.
 There are no explicitly goals defined, you must achieve, or time frames to meet.
 Feel free to develop your skills.
-The books mentioned in the text are personal recommendations that don't bring any provision.
+The publishers and books mentioned in the text are personal recommendations that don't bring any provision.

 Mastering the programming language Python consists, as in many other things, of the following four levels: